Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 We can't... we can't cast something that's definitely a Dog as Cat right?

-Surprise! yay 😐 Are we still surprised at this point?
+Surprise!

+---

 Never use `as`.

 If you take one thing from this video.

 Never.
-Use.
-As.
+Use. `as`.

 Make a lint for it.

 Ban your teams from using it.

-It does not do what folks seem to think.
+It does not do what people expect.

 `as` can get in the bin.